Suggested Reading:

 At Soissons, in France, in the persecution of Diocletian,

-the holy martyrs Crispin and Crispinian, noble
+the holy martyrs Crispin and Crispinian,

-Romans.
-Under the governor Rictiovarus, after horrible
+noble Romans.
+Under the governor Rictiovarus, after

-torments, they were put to the sword, and thus obtained the crown of
+horrible torments, they were put to the sword, and thus

-martyrdom.
-Their bodies were afterwards conveyed to Rome, and
+obtained the crown of martyrdom.
+Their bodies were afterwards

-entombed with due honors in the Church of St. Lawrence, in Panisperna.
+conveyed to Rome, and entombed with due honors in the Church

-At Florence, St. Minias, a soldier, who
+At Florence, St. Minias, a soldier,

-with martyrdom during the reign of Decius.
+crowned with martyrdom during the reign of Decius.

 At Torres, in Sardinia, the holy martyrs

-Protus, priest, and Januarius, deacon, who, being sent to
+Protus, priest, and Januarius, deacon, who, being

-Barbarus, in the reign of Diocletian.
+under the governor Barbarus, in the reign of Diocletian.

-At Constantinople, the martyrdom of the
+At Constantinople, the martyrdom

-murdered by the heretics, under the emperor Constantius.
+who were murdered by the heretics, under the emperor Constantius.

 At Rome, St. Boniface, Pope and confessor.